 The post and allowance/s will be identified in the staffing structure and will be spot salaries selected from the SEN range.
 The value of allowances should be based on whether any mandatory qualifications are required, other qualifications and expertise relevant for the post and the relative demands of the post.

-Awards for Performance Progression to Teachers Paid on the Main Pay Range and the Upper Pay Range
+Pay Progression for Teachers Paid on the Main Pay Range, Upper Pay Range, Leading Practitioners Pay Range and Unqualified Teachers Pay Range

-On or before [1 September] of each year, or as soon as possible thereafter, the Headteacher will or notincrease carry out an annual assessment of salary for each main and upper pay spine teacher.
+On or before [1 September] of each year, or as soon as possible thereafter, the Headteacher will consider whether or not to increase the salary of teachers who have completed a year of employment since the previous annual pay determination.

+Where performance related pay is being removed as per the draft STPCD: Pay progression must be awarded to teachers on the Unqualified, Main, Upper and Lead Practitioner Pay Ranges, except where the teacher is in capability proceedings, in which case the Headteacher may decide to withhold progression

+OR

+Where performance related pay is being retained: Pay progression must be awarded to teachers on the Unqualified, Main, Upper and Lead Practitioner Pay Ranges, except for reasons related to poor performance, in which case the Headteacher may decide to withhold progression

 The Review Committee will receive the pay recommendations from the Headteacher by [31 October of the current year/or other date as determined by the Pay Body] at the latest and will then make any decisions relating to salary increase or otherwise.
 Any awards will be backdated to [1 September] of the current year.

-Recommendations will be made on the basis of the teacher's performance during the previous year, measured against the performance review under the Pay Body’s Appraisal Policy, with particular reference to the achievement of objectives identified in Annex E and their individual performance management objectives set at their last review.

-Recommendations for pay increases will be differentiated so that any increase is clearly attributable to the performance of each teacher.

-A teacher in the main pay range whose performance meets the criteria set out in Annex E could reasonably expect to reach the maximum of the range after five years.
-The Headteacher may recommend that there will be no progression on the range in a given year where the outcome of the appraisal does not warrant progression.
-[An Early Career Teacher who achieves the required standards during their induction will normally progress to the second point on the main pay range from the following September, in accordance with paragraph 2.3.]
+In the case of early career teachers (ECTs), the Headteacher must determine the teacher’s performance and any pay recommendation by means of the statutory induction process set out in the Education (Induction Arrangements for School Teachers) (England) Regulations 2012.
+The Headteacher must also ensure that ECTs are not negatively affected by the extension of the induction period from one to two years.
+This change does not prevent a school from awarding pay progression to ECTs at the end of the first year.

+In the case of Leading Practitioner posts, the Pay Body may decide to include such a post in the structure where it receives a recommendation from the Headteacher to consider this.

+Where a leading practitioner is appointed the Pay Body shall select an individual post range on the pay range designated for leading practitioners, taking into account the criteria set out in Appendix F

-Where a teacher has been absent through long-term illness or on maternity leave (or other long-term leave) the Headteacher will ensure that a performance review has been conducted.
+Where a teacher has been absent through long-term illness or on maternity leave (or other long-term leave) the Headteacher will ensure that a review has been conducted.
 If a review cannot be conducted until the teacher returns to school, the Headteacher will conduct a review following the teacher’s return.
 If the recommendation is to pay the teacher on a higher salary in the appropriate pay range the award may be backdated to the date on which the award would normally have been paid.

-Leading Practitioner Posts

-The Pay Body may decide to include leading practitioner post/s in the structure where it receives a recommendation from the Headteacher to consider such a post.

-Where a leading practitioner is appointed the Pay Body shall select an individual post range on the pay range designated for leading practitionerscriteriaAppendix.

-On or before [1 September] of each year, or as soon as possible thereafter, the Headteacher will carry out an annual assessment of salary for any Leading Practitioners.

-The Review Committee will receive the pay recommendations from the Headteacher by [31 October of the current year/or other date as determined by the Pay Body] at the latest and will then make any decisions relating to salary increase or otherwise.
-Any awards will be backdated to [1 September] of the current year.

-The criteria on which such a recommendation will be based are set out in Annex F.

 The Leadership Group (See Appendix G)

 Deputy and Assistant Headteachers